How to watch NFL Draft 2020: TV, live stream online without cable, times

-The 2020 NFL Draft is underway and NBC Sports has you covered with every TV and live streaming option for all three days of this year’s draft, continuing with Rounds 2 and 3 on Friday, April 24.
+The 2020 NFL Draft is underway and NBC Sports has you covered with every TV and live streaming option for all three days of this year’s draft, continuing with Round 3 on Saturday, April 25.
 So how to watch the NFL draft?
 We’ve got answers.

 For the first time in its history, the NFL Draft will be held remotely due to the coronavirus pandemic.
 Originally scheduled to be held in Las Vegas, the 2020 Draft will instead be held fully virtual.
 NFL teams will make their picks from their homes, while commissioner Roger Goodell will announce this year’s selections from his basement in New York.
 Television coverage will be based out of ESPN’s studios in Connecticut and 58 of the top prospects will have cameras ready to capture their reactions from their homes.